nvincenthill/Improve-Your-Workflow/README.md

 ## Usage

-> Just do what what the guide says and enjoy the amazing quality of life improvements
+> Just follow the guide and enjoy the amazing quality of life improvements

 ## Contributions